AbiyFanta/AbiyFanta/README.md

 I am a 18 year old with great interesting in programs. </br>
 I have 3 years of experience with programming in C++ and C# </br>
 And I try to make projects that are varied and have something special between them and can be used in the future. </br>

+## Project Showcase
+[Abiy's Standard Library](https://github.com/Melakoo/Abiy-Cpp-Standard-Library) [C++] - A library I have created to keep all of my frequently used functions in a single area so don't have to copy and paste them constantly.
+It's a safer and more efficient solution instead of changing functions in all projects seperately.</br></br>